material-motion/material-motion/concepts/runtimes.md

 #### Transient Views

-A transient view is one whose lifetime is bound to a condition.
-The condition is evaluated at the end of an animation event and at the end of each gesture recognition event.
+A transient view is one whose lifetime is bound to a condition. `condition` is evaluated at the end of an animation event and at the end of each gesture recognition event.
+If `condition` returns `true` then the view — and all associated Actors — is removed.

     class Transaction
-      function addTransientView(view, withCondition: function)
+      function addTransientView(View, untilCondition: Function)